ducaale/nyan/README.md

 #### `nyan.get_sprites()`

 Returns a list of all the sprites (images, shapes, text) in the program.
+Takes an optional tag parameter that can be used to get all sprites that have a give tag.

 #### `nyan.random_number()`